czer323/TidyArr/readme.md

 #### Ways to increase the inactivity counter

 1. If the qbittorrent status is stalledDL and the sizeleft has not changed
-2. If the qbittorrent has peers with a value of 0
+2. If the qbittorrent status is stalledDL and has peers with a value of 0
-3. If the qbittorrent has seeds with a value of 0
+3. If the qbittorrent status is stalledDL and has seeds with a value of 0
+4. If the qbittorrent status is stalledDL and the availability is less than 0.1
-4. If the qbittorrent status is "metaDL"
+5. If the qbittorrent status is "metaDL"
-5. If the qbittorrent filesize is the same as the previous filesize, start to snowball the inactivity counter by multiplying it by 1.1
+6. If the qbittorrent filesize is the same as the previous filesize, start to snowball the inactivity counter by multiplying it by 1.05

+We then take the difference between the original inactive count and the updated inactive count - and reduce the updated count by the % that the file is completed.

 #### Ways to decrease the inactivity counter

-1. If the existing item has an inactiveCount above 0, and the sizeleft has changed, then we halve the inactiveCounter.
+1. If the existing item has an inactiveCount above 1, and the sizeleft has changed, then we halve the inactiveCounter.
-2. If the endpoint item has a stalledDL qb_status and the sizeleft has changed, then we halve the inactiveCounter.

 If an item's inactiveCounter is greater than or equal to the INACTIVE_THRESHOLD, then we add it to the inactive_items list.